COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Pre-training for LiDAR semantic segmentation

 \subsection{Influence of the COLA-PT label set}

-To conclude on COLA-PT, we would like to discuss the effect that the pre-training label set has on finetuning performances.
-Here, because the pre-trained model is not concerned with evaluation, methods such as interesection- and union-based training can be used.
+To conclude on COLA-PT, we would like to discuss the effect that the pre-training label set has on fine-tuning performances.
+Because the pre-trained model is not concerned with evaluation, methods such as intersection—and union-based training can be used.

 As such, we study six different approaches for labeling of the pre-training set in two different cases: 0.1\% available label, which is the hardest learning task, and 100\% available label.